SvenBroeckling/phasesix-rulebook/published/combat_en.md

 Melee attacks can be parried if the attacked has a suitable melee weapon ready and an action left.

-This is done by rolling the weapon as a *reaction*, as if attacking with it.
-For each success on this roll, one normal hit is removed from the attacker. *Critical hits* are not prevented by the parry and always get through.
+To do this, you make a *reaction* roll as if you were attacking with a weapon.
+For each success on this roll, one of the attacker's hits is removed. *Critical hits* can only be prevented by critical successes on the parry roll.

 ### Special Attacks